First Input Delay (FID) Explained

 This blog post will give you everything you need to know about FID, what it means for your web pages, and how you can optimize your web pages for fast response times.

-First input delay, also called first input latency, refers to the amount of time between when a user takes an action and when that action is reflected on the screen.
+First input delay, or first input latency, refers to when a user takes action and when that action is reflected on the screen.

 A higher first input delay can have a big impact on usability because it can make users feel like the website is unresponsive.

-A user might make an input expecting something to happen, but if the web page takes too long to respond, that user might become frustrated and abandon the website.
-First Input Delay is the amount of time between the user’s first tap and when the web page responds to that tap.
+First Input Delay is the time between the user’s first tap and when the web page responds to that tap.
 If a user taps the web page and waits 2 seconds for something to happen, the first input delay is 2 seconds.

 The Time To Interactive (TTI) metric measures how long it takes for a web page to become fully interactive after a user launches it.
 This is an important metric because it shows whether the web page is easy to navigate and if users can get to the content they want quickly.

-The FID metric, on the other hand, measures how quickly a web page responds to a user’s first click or tap.
+The First Input Delay metric, on the other hand, measures how quickly a web page responds to a user’s first click or tap.
 This is a different kind of responsiveness, but it’s still important because a slow response time can lead to a poor user experience.

 However, it’s important to remember that the FID metric is mostly related to the time it takes for a page to load, while the Time to Interactive metric is related to how long it takes for the page to fully load and become interactive.